 If you've made it here, I assume you are an agent who was received my query.
 Thank you.
 And sincere thanks for taking the time from your stacks of queries to come further explore mine.

-Here you'll learn more about me and my ideas for "These Precious Days."
+Here you'll learn more about me and my ideas for "All Beginnings, All of the Time."

 If you're really going after it and make it over to the "well that was fun" page, you'll see a blog I used to write called "Adventures in Epic Time Wasting," which means you could potentiallybe wasting your time so epically by reading about how I waste mine.